atreyasha/spp-explainability/README.md

 Required arguments:
   model_log_directory <glob_path>  Model log directory/directories
-                                   containing neural SoPa++ and regex
+                                   containing SoPa++ and regex models,
-                                   models, as well as all evaluation json's
+                                   as well as all evaluation json's
 ```

 To produce a facet-based visualization of grid-based evaluation, simply execute: